FedCampus/FedKit/README.md

 # FedKit

-Federated Learning (FL) and Federated Analytics (FA) development kit for FedCampus.
+Federated Learning (FL) development kit for FedCampus.

 > A FatKid to support the FatCampus.

-This repository contains the libraries used to implement the FL and FA functionalities of the FedCampus app.
+This repository contains the libraries used to implement the FL functionalities of the FedCampus app.

 ## Architecture